Nil19/python/README.md

 :white_check_mark: Work with Numbers and Strings by Implementing the Luhn Algorithm

-:large_blue_circle: Lambda Functions by Building an Expense Tracker
+:white_check_mark: Lambda Functions by Building an Expense Tracker

-:white_circle: List Comprehension by Building a Case Converter Program
+:large_blue_circle: List Comprehension by Building a Case Converter Program

 :white_circle: Regular Expressions by Building a Password Generator